What Is A Premium, and How Does It Affect Your Health Insurance Costs?

 - Read up on HSAs.
 A high deductible will lower your monthly premium.
 Saving money in an HSA with your HDHP can add up in the long run and be a valuable resource for unexpected costs toward your deductible.
 Also, your account earns interest and is portable.

 If you know that you need expensive care and can’t afford to purchase or keep the coverage you need, there are options available to assist with your costs.
 You can contact a GoHealth licensed insurance agent and discuss your options for free.
-Navigating plan options can be complex, and an expert may help you find ways to save and feel great about the coverage you can secure.
+Navigating plan options can be complex, but a licensed insurance expert may help you find ways to save and feel great about the coverage you can secure.

 Are premium costs calculated by how much I visit the doctor?